Personal Loans

 How predatory lending practices work

-Predatory lenders often reel consumers in with promises of no credit check loans and fast access to cash.
+Predatory lenders often reel consumers in with promises of no credit check loans and quick loans with fast access to cash.
 They may not be transparent about important aspects of the loan such as hidden fees, high interest rates and small loan amounts.

 These predatory lending practices may also come with short repayment terms — between two to four weeks.
 When saddled with high rates and fees, many borrowers struggle to repay the full amount so quickly and end up taking out a second loan to pay back the first.